Pre-Pregnancy Check-Up & Tests: A Guide

 If you or your partner have a history of having contracted herpes, this test has to be carried out before you conceive.
 This test should be carried out even if you have never shown the symptoms of herpes.

-Your immunity to chicken pox or rubella can be found out by conducting this blood test.
+Your immunity to rubella can be found out by conducting this blood test.

 This test ensures that if the mother is infected with syphilis, it does not pass on to the baby.
 Untreated syphilis can lead to miscarriage or stillbirth, and hence your doctor will recommend taking this test.